kubo550/messenger-image-sender/README.md

 ## Usage

 1. After You fork this respository, **YOU HAVE TO** change variables in __.env__ file to your Messenger email and password.
+2. Change the messengerURL to your own it may be a group or direct messages.
+3. Set up how many parts of this images will be.
+4. Open project in browser __npm run dev__ OR __yarn run dev__
+5. Pick any image from your machine, and press the button.

 ## Preview App